-Arthur knew that she didn’t want to work in the Big Apple’s fashion circle.
+Arthur knew early on that she didn’t want to work in the Big Apple’s fashion circle.
 Growing up on the East Coast she wanted a different adventure, and like many unknowns that came before her to conquer the artistic world, she settled on Los Angeles.
-Swimming pools.
+Cocktails by the pool.
 Movie stars.
 Her first West Coast style jobs were stints with Australian-born Richard Tyler, famous for dressing the entertainment glitterati and a contemporary line for the LA-based but global label American Rag.

-At the end of 2003, Arthur began working with internationally known BCBG Max Azria, saying, “I landed my dream job.”
+At the end of 2003, Arthur began working with internationally known BCBG Max Azria, saying, “I landed my dream job at the time.”
 Over the following two and a half years, Arthur was an associate designer and then promoted to designer for the ready-to-wear division, working directly with the Chief Creative Officer, Lubov Azria.

-Arthur decided to leave Turk – a full-time job -- and embarked on VLM Jewelry.
+Arthur decided to leave Turk and embarked on developing VLM Jewelry.
 With an entrepreneurial spirit, she crafted her first collection of delicately hand-forged pieces.
 “I don’t want it to look retro but I think there is something beautiful about the way past designers used that artisanal hammered technique,” says Arthur.
 “There is a continuous flow.
 It’s not chopped up.
 I’m obsessed with the art form of crafting in this manner.”

 Arthur’s mixed metal adornments can be found on-line and at Margaret O’Leary throughout Southern California and West Elm.
+Click here for a full list of stockists.
 She can also be found at select retail pop-ups wherever fashionable and high-end artistic pieces are sold.

 . . .